benroberts999/ampsci/doc/ampsci_input.md

   Module::*{}    // InputBlock.
 Run any number of modules (* -> module name)
 ```

+You can get the same output by running `$ ./ampsci -a`

 Set 'help;' inside any of these to get full set of options of each of these,
 and so on.
 Full descriptions of each Block/Option are given in doc/ - but the
 self-documentation of the code will always be more up-to-date.

+You can get the same output by running `$ ./ampsci -a BlockName`.
+For example, `$ ./ampsci -a Basis` will print all available 'Basis' options

 The general usage of the code is to first use the main blocks to construct the
 atomic wavefunction and basis states, then to add as many 'Module::' blocks as